otiek/DCGAN/README.md

 # DCGAN
-Implementation of DCGAN on MNIST Dataset
+Implementation of DCGAN on the MNIST Dataset